KENJI FUJIMURA - COMPOSER

 Duration: approx. 10 minutes.

-Pandemic Memoirs for piano trio (Piano Trio No.2)
+Pandemic Memoirs for piano trio (Piano Trio No.2) (new imprint in preparation)

 This is Kenji's Piano Trio No.2, written for Trio Anima Mundi and supported by a City of Melbourne Covid-19 Grant.